j1m-renwick/pojo-undo/README.md

 # Pojo Undo

-This library uses CGLIB to proxy POJO classes, giving them the ability to undo the setting of one or more variables in the same order that they have been set.
+This library uses CGLIB to proxy POJO classes, giving them the ability to undo the setting of one or more variables in the reverse order that they have been set.

 ### Usage